Blashford: The Hales Family

 Blashford House (built 1600) was owned by the Hales family of Coventry, a younger branch of the Hales of Woodchurch.
 Sir John Hales, of Whitefriars Coventry and Blashford, (grandson of John Hales), was made a baronet in 1660.
 The 5th Baronet (also called John) lived in Blashford and his obituary states he died in Blashford in 1802 after an unpleasant illness.
 He was succeeded in turn by his three sons, and the Baronetcy ended with the death of his youngest son Sir Christopher Hales (1785-1806).

 Blashford House was then inherited by Rev. Dr Christopher Taylor (d 1822), descended from Sir Christopher Hales’ great aunt Elizabeth.
 He married Mary Lisle of Moyles Court, descended from Alice Lisle whose portrait hangs in the Houses of Parliament, and inherited the title of Lord of the Manor of Ellingham from his wife's family.
 A plaque to his memory is displayed in Ellingham Church, where also the grave of Alice Lisle can be found.
 The title of Lord of the Manor was sold by his son Edward Hayles Taylor to the Earl of Normanton, whose descendants hold the title today.
 (The property now called Blashford Manor has no historical connection with the Lord of the Manor, but has been renamed recently).

-The Dylan Thomas Connection
+The Dylan Thomas connection

-Although the Hales family may have been the most distinguished residents of Blashford, the most famous (or infamous) residents were the Macnamara family and their son-in-law, Dylan Thomas.
+Noted Blashford residents were the Macnamara family and their son-in-law, Dylan Thomas.

-Francis Macnamara (1886-1946) was a poet and lived in New Inn House (now demolished) with his wife Yvonne, and his daughters Nicolette (Devas), Caitlan and Brigit.
-They enjoyed an unconventional Bohemian Lifestyle with Augustus John, who lived in nearby Fordingbridge, a regular visitor.
-During this time Francis moved out and Nora Summers, the photographer became a regular visitor.
-There are many photographs of the area in the book of Nora's photographs, particularly of Caitlan and the nearby River Avon.
-After Francis left, Nora became Yvonne Macnamara's lover In 1937 Caitlan married Dylan Thomas and the couple lived at Blashford until they moved to Wales in 1938.
+Francis Macnamara (1886–1946) was a poet and lived in New Inn House (now demolished) with his wife Yvonne, and his daughters Nicolette (Devas), Caitlin and Brigit.
+They enjoyed an unconventional Bohemian lifestyle with Augustus John, who lived in nearby Fordingbridge, a regular visitor.
+During this time Francis moved out and Nora Summers, the photographer, became a regular visitor.
+There are many photographs of the area in the book of Nora's photographs, particularly of Caitlin and the nearby River Avon.
+After Francis left, Nora became Yvonne Macnamara's lover In 1937 Caitlin married Dylan Thomas and the couple lived at Blashford until they moved to Wales in 1938.